 Keratin is a protein naturally found in the body that is responsible for influencing the structure and health of your hair.
 Though it is most famous for its use in hair-straightening treatments, a lesser known use of keratin is to volumize and thicken your head of hair.
 Keratin hair products work by repairing dry or damaged follicles in order to make your hair thicker, shinier, healthier and stronger.
 These incredible properties have caused it to explode in popularity in recent years, and it’s now featured as a key ingredient in a number of hair loss/thinning solutions.

 Fiber builders accomplish this feat by using natural fibers that bind to your hair follicles to create the appearance of thick, healthy hair.
 Concealers come in many different colors in order to suit your individual hair color, and they also come in spray-form which makes applying them super simple.
-Additionally, it works instantly and costs a fraction of the price of more advanced regrowth solutions like Rogaine.
+We recommend trying out the Mega THIK Hair Building Fibers.

 As mentioned above, amino acids are important for hair growth and several studies have found a direct correlation between amino acids and hair growth in both men and women.
 Using these findings as a springboard, many brands have now started incorporating them into their hair loss products in order to facilitate healthier hair growth.